Olympic Dam mine: Proposed expansion

 At the time of the BHP takeover, WMC Resources was investigating ways to expand the mine, including considering constructing a prospective seawater desalination plant at Port Bonython (Point Lowly).

 In 2008, BHP completed a pre-feasibility study into the expansion of the mine's operations, with the first step of expansion scheduled for completion by late 2013.
 In December 2008, South Australia's Premier Mike Rann revealed advice from BHP that the project would proceed as an open-cut operation.

 While being welcomed at the time by state and federal governments as a major boost to the economy, the proposed expansion of mining operations also attracted considerable criticism.
 In 2007, BHP Billiton attracted public attention for delaying the release of its environmental impact statement for the Olympic Dam expansion, and for the company's response to inconsistencies in the scope and configuration of the proposed expansion.

 In May 2009, the company released an extensive environmental impact statement for public comment.
 It revealed the detailed plans for the proposed construction and its future operation.
 Among the project's new infrastructure requirements were: a desalination plant at Point Lowly (Port Bonython), a rail link to Pimba, a worker accommodation village between Olympic Dam and Andamooka and a barge landing facility near Port Augusta.

 In May 2011, the company released a Supplementary Environmental Impact Statement in response to the 4,197 submissions received during a 14-week public comment period.

-On 10 October 2011, state and federal government approvals for the mine expansion were granted.
+On 10 October 2011, state and federal government approvals for the mine expansion were granted.The approvals to develop the mine into an open pit configuration and build a seawater desalination plant lapsed, and the mine continued to operate normally.

+As of 2026, BHP intends to source its water from the proposed Northern Water Project which could produce water from upper Spencer Gulf by seawater desalination in 2032 if approvals are granted and the project advances.